sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-online-app/cp-mobile-dev-kit-online-app.md

 Regardless of whether you are creating an online or offline application, this step is needed app to connect to an OData service.
 When building an Mobile Development Kit application, it assumes the OData service created and the destination that points to this service is setup in Mobile Services and SAP Cloud Platform.

-Since you will create an offline based app, hence _Enable Offline Store_ option is selected.

 Click **Check Service** to validate the service properties.
 If all the details are fine, you will see a success message.
 Click **Next**.

 ![MDK](img_005.png)

 >Wondering how _Service URL_, _Application ID_ & _Destination Name_ were populated?
-As part of [enabled Mobile Services](fiori-ios-hcpms-setup) tutorial, you created a destination `mobileservices_cf` in Cloud Platform Cockpit, SAP Web IDE fetches all these details based on this destination.
+As part of [this](fiori-ios-hcpms-setup) tutorial, you created a destination `mobileservices_cf` in Cloud Platform cockpit, SAP Web IDE fetches all these details based on this destination.
 ![MDK](img_0031.1.png)

->You can look in SAP Cloud Platform Mobile Services Cockpit for the destination belongs to the MDK app by clicking on **Connectivity** feature.
+>You can look in SAP Cloud Platform Mobile Services cockpit for the destination belongs to the MDK app by clicking on **Mobile Connectivity** feature.
 ![MDK](img_0032.png)

 >More details on _Sample Back End_ is available in [help documentation](https://help.sap.com/viewer/468990a67780424a9e66eb096d4345bb/Cloud/en-US/1c2e51a24361487f8b0649702d59dd0f.html).

-[OPTION END]

 Leave the default configuration as it is and click **Next** and then click **Finish**.

 ![MDK](img_006.png)

+After clicking Finish, the wizard will generate your MDK Application based on your selections.
+You should now see the `MDKOnlineApp` project in the project explorer.

 [DONE]
 [ACCORDION-END]